For the past year or so, my boyfriend and I have had a very minimalist bedroom with only a bed and two nightstands.

 That way, you will be more likely to sleep better and wake up each day feeling energized and rested!

-And for more decluttering and minimalism inspiration, check this article about things you should let go of in your living room!
+For more decluttering and minimalism inspiration, check this article about things you should let go of in your living room!

 What things have you decluttered to have a more minimalist bedroom?
 Share them in the comments!